Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Coming Soon

-Coming Soon mode and associated functionality is contained within the [WordPress.com Editing Toolkit](https://wordpress.org/plugins/full-site-editing/) and is enabled using a filter.
+PCYsg-u4S-p2 mode is provided via the PCYsg-Osp-p2 and enabled using a filter.
 Coming Soon allows users to hide their site behind a Coming Soon page from the site settings page of Calypso.

 ### Nav Unification